Skip to main content

 Yes, each person using StoryFlow Editor must have their own individual license.
 This applies to all team members who will be working with the editor, regardless of whether they are collaborating on the same project.

 The best way to support StoryFlow Editor is by purchasing it on Steam or Itch.io and spreading the word to your friends and colleagues.
-You can also support ongoing development through Patreon for exclusive perks like early access to experimental features, voting on the development roadmap, premium support, and exclusive Discord channels.
 Additionally, reporting bugs and providing feedback helps us improve the tool for everyone.

 StoryFlow Editor is actively being developed with many exciting features planned.
 Development priorities are heavily guided by community feedback.
 Join our Discord to share your feature requests and stay updated on the roadmap progress.